texttheater/xminid/README.md

 Ubuntu's default for switching to the next input source.
 Consider disabling or changing the latter via Ubuntu's keyboard shortcut settings.

-On first logging in like this, you may find that the GNOME panels are missing some standard items, or they are in weird places, or duplicated.
+You may find that the GNOME panels are missing some standard items, or they are in weird places, or duplicated.
 To fix this, alt-rightclick on the relevant places of the panels and choose *Add to Panel...*, *Move*, or *Remove from Panel* to add, move, or remove items as desired.

 To customize your xmonad setup, edit `~/.xmonad/xmonad.hs` as usual.
 For more information, check the [xmonad